1988 Chevrolet Beretta Race Car

 The Beretta will run on Goodyear 16” racing radial tires.
 It is the first application of radial race tire technology in the GTU series.
 The production of Beretta GTU uses 16” Goodyear “Gatorback” Eagle radial tires.

-Condition: The seller began a restoration three years ago, which included removing the fiberglass body panels from the carbon fiber tub and tubular steel front frame.
+Condition: The seller began a restoration five years ago, which included removing the fiberglass body panels from the carbon fiber tub and tubular steel front frame.
 Exterior was refinished in the original 1988 championship livery of red and white with the C&C logo on the hood and #1 on the doors.

 This Beretta silhouette racer features wide bodywork and rear refueling port mounted beneath the transparent spoiler.

 Three-piece 16″ center-lock wheels feature March Indycar-style nuts, repainted white and mounted with Goodyear Eagle racing slicks.
 Chassis features independent rear suspension and AP Racing disc brakes at all four corners.